I have begun the ancient and honored practice of yoga.

-In the back room there were about twenty people busily unfurling mats and getting ready for the class, mostly young to middle-aged women and a sprinkling of men, among whom I was probably the oldest person there.
+In the back room there were about twenty people busily unfurling mats and getting ready for the class, mostly young to middle-aged women and a sprinkling of men, amongst all of whom I was probably the oldest one there.

-That's right.
-The oldest there.
+The oldest one there.

-Some are simple like the Table Pose, in which you get on hands and knees and your back forms a table top and then a waiter comes along and sets the table and welcomes two guests who order Chablis and Veal Picante.
+Some are simple like the Tabletop Pose, in which you get on hands and knees and form a table top with your back and a waiter comes along and sets the table and welcomes two guests who order Chablis and Veal Picante.
 This last part didn't actually happen but I assume it does in the more advanced classes.